Academic Regulations

 Load Limit

 The normal load is 15 to 18 semester credit hours.
 A student may not carry more than 18 hours of course work in any long term or semester without the approval of his or her dean and the head of the department in which the student is a major.
 The maximum load for any student in a regular semester is 21 hours.
 Students who are working may be required by the dean to reduce their loads.
-A student enrolled in a summer term (part of term) or mini may not normally carry more than 7 hours in each part of term.
+A student enrolled in a summer term (part of term) may not normally carry more than 7 hours in each part of term.
 Under special conditions a student may, with permission of his or her dean, carry 8 hours in one part of term provided he or she carries no more than 6 hours during the other part of term of that summer.
 Under no circumstances may a student earn more than 14 semester hours from any source in one summer.
+During a mini session a student may not take more than 4 hours.

 Full-Time and Part-Time Status